-Many travelers purchase travel insurance in case a family member’s ongoing health issues cause them to change their travel plans.
+Many travelers purchase travel insurance in the event a family member’s ongoing health issues cause them to change their travel plans.
 Travel insurance companies refer to these ongoing health issues as Pre-Existing Medical Conditions.
-What travelers may not realize is some policies may not cover trip cancellation if it is related to a family member’s pre-existing medical condition.
+However, some providers may not cover cancellations related to a family member’s pre-existing medical condition.

 In order to receive coverage for pre-existing medical conditions, travel insurance must be purchased within 14-30 days of the traveler’s first booking date, depending on the policy.
 When eligible, the pre-existing medical conditions coverage would allow a traveler to cancel or interrupt their trip in the event that they or their family members become ill due to a pre-existing medical condition.